remnrem/luna-doc/docs/ref/epochs.md

 general, if the increment is not specified, it defaults to the epoch length (i.e. no overlap between epochs).

 By default, epochs start at 0 seconds (start of EDF).
-The

 | Parameter | Example |Description |
 | --- | --- | --- |